-- check your account balances:
+- check your account balances;

 - withdraw cash from your account;

 - transfer money between accounts

-- deposit cash or cheques into your account (at select ATMs only).
+- deposit cash into your account (at select ATMs only).

-We may choose not to give you a VISA Card if your banking history with the Credit Union is not satisfactory or if you are under 12 years of age.
+We may choose not to give you a VISA Card if, in our reasonable opinion, your banking history with the Credit Union is not satisfactory or if you are under 12 years of age.